Castle Crashers: Plot

 Castle Crashers is set in a fictional medieval universe.
 It begins with the character the player chose at the character selection menu attending a party in a king's castle.
 During the party, a dark wizard arrives, stealing a mystical gem and capturing four princesses.
 The king sends the non-player-character “grey knights” and the player to retrieve the gem, rescue his daughters, and defeat the wizard in battle.
-The knights encounter several enemies along the way, including other knights, multiple encounters with a cyclops and the conehead groom (ingame, coneheads are a group of people who wear dark grey armor, with the headpiece being very cone-shaped.), thieves, a giant "catfish", fencers, an industrial prince, ninja pirates, demons, a necromancer, a dragon, Medusa, a frost king, and aliens from Alien Hominid.
+The knights encounter several enemies along the way, including other knights, multiple encounters with a cyclops and the conehead groom (ingame, coneheads are a group of people who wear dark grey armor, with the headpiece being very cone-shaped.), barbarians, thieves, trolls, a giant "catfish", bears, fencers, an industrial prince, ninja pirates, desert bandits, skeletons, eskimos, fish men, anthropomorphic corn, demons, cultists, imps, slimes, bats, giant insects, a necromancer, a dragon, Medusa, a frost king, painter and aliens from Alien Hominid.
 As the player progress, they succeed in rescuing the princesses, and ultimately the journey culminates in a final showdown with the evil wizard.
 The player emerges victorious from the confrontation, having defeated the dark wizard, rescued all of the king's daughters, and recovered the mystical gem.
 The player then ride the reclaimed gem through several empty battlefields on their trip back to the castle.
 At the castle the king brings one of his daughters for one of the player(s) to kiss, her face is hidden throughout the entire game in the form of various visual gags.
 As with previous levels, the players fight to the death to claim a kiss from the princess.
 However, when the winner tries to do so this time, the princess is revealed to be a clown (A character that first appeared in an animation by Dan Paladin) that blankets the screen in the ending animation with penguins, weasels, kitties, hearts and rainbow beams.